Ng-Kai-Huat-Jason/S10262552_Assignment_1/README.md

 ## Technologies Used
 - [Visual Studio Code Software](https://code.visualstudio.com/)
-    - This project uses GitHub to allow viewing and sharing of project.
+    - This project uses VScode it's IDE.
 - [HTML](https://en.wikipedia.org/wiki/HTML)
-    -This project uses HTML to code the website.
+    - This project uses HTML to code the website.
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript#:~:text=JavaScript%20(JS)%20is%20a%20lightweight,Apache%20CouchDB%20and%20Adobe%20Acrobat.)
-    -This project uses Javascript to code the functionality of the website such as the product page and added of animations.
+    - This project uses Javascript to code the functionality of the website such as the product page and added of animations.
 - [CSS](https://en.wikipedia.org/wiki/CSS)
-    -This project uses CSS to style the website aesthetics.
+    - This project uses CSS to style the website aesthetics.